28 Things Not to Miss in San Francisco | San Francisco Travel

 Discover the History of San Francisco

 There are a number of museums dedicated to the rich history of San Francisco.
-The Wells Fargo History Museum invites visitors to use vintage bank machines, send telegraphs, and even ride in a replica stagecoach!
-If you want to learn about San Francisco's transit history, the San Francisco Railway Museum and the Cable Car Museum give visitors a chance to see and learn about the living landmarks of San Francisco.
-Learn about California's diverse past at the California Historical Society.
+Check out the Chinese Historical Society of America to learn about the Chinese immigrant experience in San Francisco and the greater U.S. If you want to learn about San Francisco's transit history, the San Francisco Railway Museum and the Cable Car Museum give visitors a chance to see and learn about the living landmarks of San Francisco.

 Get Out On the Water